isabella232/rtos-docs-pr.pl-pl/rtos-docs/usbx/usbx-host-stack-4.md

 ## <a name="ux_host_stack_device_get"></a>ux_host_stack_device_get

-Pobierz wskaźnik do kontenera urządzeń.
+Uzyskiwanie wskaźnika do kontenera urządzenia.

 ### <a name="prototype"></a>Prototype